gustavonikov/gustavonikov/README.md

 # Hi👋, welcome to my profile 😆!

-🧑🏻I'm Gustavo Chaves, a guy passionate about learning and solving problems!
+🧑🏻I'm Gustavo Chaves, a guy passionate about learning, understand things and solving problems!

 💻 I'm starting to developing, studying Front/Back-end in Javascript 😊